Fuzhou Road: Description

 Fuzhou Road is located in the Huangpu district of Shanghai.
 It runs 1453 m southwest from East No.1 Zhongshan Road, which follows the Huangpu River, to Middle Xizang Road, parallel to the Nanjing, Jiujiang and Hankou Roads.
+Fuzhou Road is named after the Chinese city Fuzhou; the roads in the area are all named after Chinese cities, organized north to south.
 As of 2025, it is a one-way street.

 History

 Fuzhou Road was constructed in the 1850s, shortly after the opening of Shanghai as a treaty port.
 In its initial iteration, it extended only to the Henan Road intersection.
 By 1856 it considered one of the best roads in the city, having been surfaced with chips of granite and extended to Hubei Road.
 Fuzhou was extended to what is now Xizang Middle Road in 1864.
 Initially named Mission Road, after the London Missionary Society, it gained its current name – originally anglicized Foochow Road – in 1865 after the government implemented a standardized naming scheme in which all roads would be named after Chinese cities.